OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 At this point, you have configured and enabled MFA using two authentication factors -- Knowledge (password) and Possession (email) You have done this by creating a Sign On Policy that specifies that any user in the Franchisee group must sign in with a password and an additional factor.
 Since this policy was applied to the Franchisee CRM app, any Franchisee must authenticate with a password and an additional factor.
 Since we've only configured email as an additional factor, that is the only other factor available in this case.

-### Lab 7.3: Enable and Configure Self-Service Account Recovery

-🎯 **Objective** Enable and configure self-service account recovery.

-🎬 **Scenario** Okta Ice would like to allow their customers to be able to recover their account without having to contact an administrator.

-⏱️ **Duration** 15 minutes

-### Navigate to Authenticators Enrollment Policies

-1. Log in to your Okta org as `oktatraining` and access the Admin dashboard.

-2. In the Admin menu, go to `Security` > `Authenticators`.

-3. Click on the `Enrollment` tab.

-Note that the existing **Default Policy** applies to `Everyone`.
-We want to create a policy that only affects **Customers** and not **Franchisees**.
-So, in the next step, we will create a new Authenticators Enrollment Policy that will allow self-service account recovery.

-### Create the Customer Authenticators Enrollment Policy

-1. Click `Add a policy`
-2. Name the policy `Customer Self-Service Recovery`
-3. In the `Assign to groups` section, type and select `Customers`
-4. Click `Create policy`

-5. Select the Default Policy and add a new Rule.
-6. Click Add rule.
-7. In Rule Name, type the name Self Service Password and Unlock Rule.
-8. Modify the Self Service Password and Unlock Rule with the following
-   a.
-Scroll down to THEN Users can perform self-service.
-   i.
-Ensure Password change (from account settings) is enabled. ii.
-Ensure Password reset is enabled. iii.
-Ensure Unlock Account is enabled.
-9. Scroll down to AND Users can initiate recovery with.
-   a.
-Enable Okta Verify (Push notification only).
-   b.
-Enable Phone (SMS/Voice call).
-   c.
-Enable Email.
-10. Click Create rule.

 ## Module 8: Authenticating to Okta from External IdPs

 ### Lab 8.1 Authenticate with AD FS as an External IdP